rwehresmann/chatbot_faq_manager/README.md

 The app isn't available in Slack apps directory, because of that you need to follow a few extra steps (all the services described bellow have a free option):

-  * Start creating an app in [Heroku](https://id.heroku.com/login) (fill free to choose any other cloud service that your want);
+  * Start creating an app in [Heroku](https://id.heroku.com/login) (fill free to choose any other cloud service you want);
-  * Create your agent in [api.ai](https://console.api.ai/api-client/#/login) (you can use the same name of the app in your agent, or any other name that you want, doesn't matter);
+  * Create your agent in [api.ai](https://console.api.ai/api-client/#/login) (you can use the same name of the app in your agent, or any other name, doesn't matter);
   * In the configurations of your agent you'll see the option to import agent configuration.
 Click and import the file  `/backup/chatbot_faq_manager.zip` (located inside the app repo);
   * In your agent, you'll see the `Fullfilment` option.
 Click and enable it, also adding in `URL` option the URL from the app that you created.
 Save these modifications;
   * Follow the instructions from [api.ai Slack integration guide](https://docs.api.ai/docs/slack-integration).